How important is it to do this right?

 - Standard removable equalizer bar - To give better control of the bale & consistent clamping pressure!

-- Slim arm design to fit between bales -
+- Slim arm design to fit between bales - So you can stack those bales even closer together!

 - Heavy duty greasable arm pivots - So you can put the hours in without downtime or breakdowns!